Nagesh Bapurao Patil Ashtikar

-Nagesh Bapurao Shinde Patil Ashtikar is Shiv Sena (UBT) politician from Nanded district, Marathwada.
-He is member of the 13th Maharashtra Legislative Assembly.
+Nagesh Bapurao Shinde Patil Ashtikar is a Shiv Sena (2022) politician from Nanded district, Marathwada.
+He was a member of the 13th Maharashtra Legislative Assembly.
 He represents the Hadgaon Assembly Constituency.

 Career

-In 2009 he was Chairman of Hadgaon Taluka Agricultural produce market committee.
+In 2009 he was Chairman of the Hadgaon Taluka Agricultural produce market committee.
 He was appointed Hadgaon taluka pramukh of Shiv Sena in 2013.
 His panel Shri Datta Shetkari Vikas Panel swept elections to Hadgaon Vividha Karyakari Seva Sahakari Sanstha in March 2015.

 Controversy

 He is amongst 11 members of the 13th Assembly, who have an asset value of over ₹ 1 Crore but haven't declared self Income Tax Return.